usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Anything Can Be a Hammer_, by bloodsports
 - _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal
 - _Black Messiah_, by D'Angelo
 - _sleep with a cane_, by Klein